 Based on this idea, the following reformulation of Shafarevich's conjecture was used by Parshin and Arakelov to confirm the conjecture:

 1.2.
-SHAFAREVICH'S CONJECTURE (VERSION TWO).
-Let (B, Δ) be fixed and $q \ge 2$ an integer.
+Shafarevich's Conjecture (version two).
+Let (B, Δ) be fixed and $q \geq 2$ an integer.
 Then the following statements hold.